Wellsville FBLA earns national awards

-For the past four months, Wellsville’s students prepared for nationals with social distancing practices and Zoom sessions.
+For the past four months, Wellsville’s students, like many across the nation, prepared for nationals with social distancing practices and Zoom sessions.
 The national event was originally to be in Salt Lake City before moving to a virtual format with more than 10,000 competitors from across the world participating.

 "I am proud of all of the students and the extra effort they put forth during these unusual circumstances and dealing with crazy situations as they came up," said Dawn Rottinghaus, Wellsville business teacher and FBLA adviser.
 "All of the students worked extremely hard to perform well at the national level."